gaps-closure/gaps-closure.github.io/docs/C/03-07-verifier.md

 ### Downstream conflict analyzer

-The conflict analyzer is run once more on each partition to check for the consistency of the annotations in each partition.
+The conflict analyzer is run once more on each partition to check the consistency of the annotations in each partition.
 Each partition should have annotations associated with a single level, and should be internally consistent, with additional generated `TAG_` from the [`rpc_generator`](#rpc) annotations being checked as well.